flux-capacitor/flux-capacitor/README.md

   - `aggregateReducers` does pretty much the same, but takes an array of reducers, rather than an object (since a tree of reducers doesn't make much sense when working on DB collections)

-## Differences to real CQRS
+## Differences to traditional CQRS

 It is related to CQRS, but no traditional CQRS.
-Rather something between common CRUD and real CQRS.
+Rather something between common CRUD and traditional CQRS.

 - No distributed system, but just one data storage service (could be easily turned into a master-slave cluster, though)
 - No aggregates, just one read model